austin-py/337---Project-1-Twitter/README.md

 Github Repo: https://github.com/austin-py/337---Project-1-Twitter

 Files to run:
     - get_output.py is the only file necessary to generate output.
 It calls all of the helper functions we wrote and compiles them into a .
+This file could easily be run from within the actual python file by modifying the input under the  "if __name__ == '__main__':" statement.
+The default we have it set to is to run save to json and save to text for both the 2013 and 2015 data.
+We have the data housed in the '/data/' subdirectory and our code relies on this.

-The file can be called from the command line after importing.
+    - Additionally, the file can be called from the command line after importing.
     For example:
         > python3
         > import get_output.py as output
         > output.save_to_json('INPUT FILE') # This gives a json version of the output